spencerwozniak/spencerwozniak/README.md

 > “Behold the handmaid of the Lord; be it unto me according to thy word.” — Luke 1:38

-- **Catholic Christian.**
-  I’m a Catholic Christian, a relentless explorer of ideas, and a builder at heart.
-Every system I build, model I design, and line of code I write is offered through the hands of Mary to Christ.

-- **From clinic to code.**
+I'm a Catholic Christian, healthtech entrepreneur, and full-stack engineer focused on building reliable, explainable software for healthcare.
+My work sits at the intersection of clinical systems, data infrastructure, and applied AI, with a particular emphasis on EHRs, interoperability, and patient-centered design.

-  My background spans clinical care, academic research, and AI engineering.
-Working closely with patients and EHR systems, I realized how deeply people suffer from broken software and poor design.
+My background spans clinical care, academic research, and software engineering.
+Through direct exposure to patients and healthcare workflows, it became clear that much of the suffering in modern healthcare is not clinical, but infrastructural.

-- **Founder & engineer.**
-  That experience ultimately pulled me out of the path of medical school and into software development, and I drove across the country to found Serelora.
+That realization redirected my path from medical school into building technology full-time.
+I drove across the country to found Serelora, a startup building healthcare infrastructure that is trustworthy, explainable, and oriented toward human dignity.
-  <br/><br/>

   <a href="https://www.serelora.com" target="_blank">
   <img
     alt="Serelora Logo"